 - The road-book

-The road book is the HMDS runner's guide, in which you will find all the information concerning the race and your stay in Fuerteventura:
+The road book is the HMDS runner's guide, in which you will find all the information concerning the adventure:

 - A route map

 - Details concerning the stages (program, map, terrain, etc.)